Trigve-Hagen/webegreat-dot-com/README.md

 ## Credits

 People who have little bits of code in here but do not know it.
 Hehe.
 Learned alot from them.
+Also for help setting up your Paypal account please check out the bottom video from Traversy Media.

 `Keith Weaver`<br>
 https://github.com/keithweaver/MERN-boilerplate<br>